Long Beach, California: Parks and recreation

-Rosie's Dog Beach in Belmont Shore is the only legal off-leash beach area for dogs on in Los Angeles County.
-The Dog Zone is in effect from 6 a.m. to 8 p.m. every day.
+Rosie's Dog Beach in Belmont Shore is the only legal off-leash beach area for dogs in Los Angeles County.
 This 3 acre area is situated between Roycroft and Argonne Avenues.

 Sports

 Grand Prix of Long Beach

 The Grand Prix of Long Beach in April is the single largest event in Long Beach.
 It started in 1975 as a Formula 5000 race on the streets of downtown, and became a Formula One race, the United States Grand Prix West, the following year.
 From 1984 to 2008 it was a Champ Car event, and is now an IndyCar race.
 During the same weekend as the Grand Prix, there is also an IMSA SportsCar Championship race, a Formula D round and the Pirelli World Challenge.

 The Long Beach Motorsports Walk of Fame is on South Pine Avenue in front of the Long Beach Convention Center adjacent to the Long Beach Grand Prix circuit.
 The Walk of Fame was created in 2006 to honor key contributors to motorsports and annually inducts new members in conjunction with the Long Beach Grand Prix.
 A 22 in bronze medallion is placed in the sidewalk for each new inductee.
 The medallion includes a rendition of the racer's car and lists top achievements in motor sports.